 In Pakistan, we are working with the City of Lahore on an urban scale-up that will cover 5 million people, and the NORM model has been recommended in a nationwide policy document.

 In Nepal, the NORM model was launched in 3 hotspot municipalities (Thimi, Sunsari and Melamchi).
 So far, 33,250 masks have been distributed by our local partner Covid-19 Rapid Action Taskforce (C-19 RAT), a coalition of organizations that have expertise in volunteer mobilization and disaster relief work.
 The pilot will continue throughout the country across the 276 municipalities with 1 million masks donated by Hanesbrands in the US.

 Mask distribution by SEWA in India.
 Photo credit: SEWA

-Emerging scale-up coalitions are underway to reach millions more people in in South Asia, and now also Latin America, with potential to save many thousands of lives.
+Emerging scale-up coalitions are underway to reach millions more people in South Asia, and now also Latin America, with potential to save many thousands of lives.
 However, funding and technical gaps exist, and further support is needed to make these scale-ups a reality.
 High leverage opportunities to fill gaps in coalitions include the following:

 - We have an almost infinite need for surgical masks.
 Depending on where the masks need to be shipped, they cost between $0.03 and $0.06 per mask and are quick to produce.
 Our partners could absorb hundreds of millions of masks.